Wine, Birds and France

 Trip Reports

 Here are a few of the trips that we have been involved in, usually (though not always) with birds the main focus.
-Note that, although a certain amount of wine tasting is usually involved, these are just our own personal holidays, completely separate from the wine tours Lys organises for Grape Escapes.
+Note that, although a certain amount of wine tasting is usually involved, these are just our own personal holidays, completely separate from the wine tours Lys organised for Grape Escapes.